k-cochrane/Execute-Command-and-Report/README.md

 # Disclaimer

-To make this atack work you would need to figure out a delivery method, which I am not providing.
+To make this kind of attack work you would need to figure out a delivery method, which I am not providing.
 Please use this code ethically.